-Victoria Wylie Hale is the über organised and creative force behind Project Stuff.
+Victoria Wylie is the über organised and creative force behind Project Stuff.

-Like many artists, I have a number of business interests which help to sustain my creative studio practice . . . each intrinsically interwoven with the other – and this guarantees an exciting, vibrant, inspirational and always busy existence!
-This website brings together all of my creative endeavours: Design – Workshop – Make
+Like many freelancers, I have a number of business interests which help to sustain my creative studio practice . . . each intrinsically interwoven with the other – and this guarantees an exciting, vibrant, inspirational and always busy existence!
+This website brings together all of my creative endeavours: Workshops – Design – Make

-I began my ‘work’ career in an independent public arts agency, where I designed and delivered creative workshops for schools and community groups.
-Since then I have worked in publishing, become a designer/maker in a weaving and rug design studio, organised exhibitions and pop-up galleries, taught degree-level design students, become a director of a small company, supported practice-led research projects and facilitated and designed a number publications, as well as negotiating as an assistant to the punk-inspired, multidisciplinary art group Chicks on Speed.
-In 2013, and with three children under the age of five I achieved the almost impossible by facilitating and designing a 230-page publication in less than 12 weeks!
+I have a varied and exciting portfolio of projects gained from working across the creative industries since graduating from art college.
+I began her career in an independent public arts agency, where I designed and delivered creative workshops for schools and community groups.
+Since then, amongst other things, I have worked in publishing, spent time as a designer/maker in a weaving and rug design studio, taught degree-level design students, became a director of a small company, organised exhibitions and pop-up galleries, supported practice-led research projects and facilitated and designed a number publications.

 I was employed in Higher Education for 10 years – this included Project Co-ordinator at the University of Dundee’s Visual Research Centre where I supported practice-led research projects.
 As Co-ordinator for the Designing for the 21st Century research initiative (a 5-year, £6.5m joint initiative funded by AHRC and EPSRC), I worked with a multitude of HEI’s across the UK, which involved 41 projects and over 900 different research outputs.